 Alternation is thus a directed binary relation, linking non-coincident case frames.
 We term the pair of case frames undergoing alternation an alternating pair, from the base case frame to the target case frame.
-This process can be illustrated by the following examples:2
+This process can be illustrated by the following examples, with the indicated selectional restrictions on each case slot:3

-- (1) a.
-A-ga B-o hazimeta A-NOM B-ACC started{TRANS} "A started B" - b.
-B-ga hazimatta B-NOM started{INTRANS} "B started" - (2) a.
-A-ga B-o kaisi-sitaA-NOM B-ACC started{TRANS} "A started B" - b.
-B-ga kaisi-sita B-NOM started{INTRANS} "B started" - (3) a.
-A-ga naita A-NOM cried "A cried" - b.
-B-ga A-o nakaseta B-NOM A-ACC made cry "B made A cry" - (4)A-ni B-gadekiru a.
-A-DAT B-NOM can do "A can do B" B-0 b.
-A-ga dekiruA-NOM B-ACC can do "A can do B"
+(1) a.
+A[+agent]-ga A-NOM "A started B" B[+abstract]-0 B-ACC hazimeta started {TRANS} b.
+A started B B[+abstract]-g B-NOM "B started" hazimatta started {INTRANS} (2) a.
+A[+agent]-ga A-NOM "A started B" B[+abstract]-0 B-ACC $kaisi$ -sita $started{TRANS}$ b.
+B[+abstract]-g B-NOM "B started" kaisi-sita started {intrans} (3) a.
+A[+agent]-ga A-NOM "A cried" naita cried b.
+B[+agent]-ga B-NOM "B made A cr A[+agent]-o no A-ACC m y" akaseta ade cry (4) a.
+A[+agent]- ni A-DAT "A can do B" B[+activity]-ga B-NOM dekiru can do b.
+A[+agent]-ga A-NOM "A can do B" B[+activity]-0 B-ACC dekiru can do

 Example (1) comprises the lexical causative alternation, (2) the (analytic) causative/inchoative alternation and (3) the synthetic causative alternation, each taking the direction base case frame (a) to target case frame (b).
-Note that the first two of these are analysed as valency-reducing alternations, but the last as a valencyincreasing alternation.
+Note that the first two of these are analysed as valency-reducing alternations, but the last as a valency-increasing alternation.
 Our reason in this is the general applicability of the synthetic causative and markedness of synthetic causative verb inflection.
 Additionally, the first two alternation types operate over a closed set of verbs, with localised selectional preferences for alternating case slots, whereas the synthetic causative is applicable for a much less well-defined set of verbs and introduces an argument of essentially fixed selectional restrictions.
 Predictability of affected argument type and the ability to describe an alternation by way of a generalised template are requirements on alternations.